balderdashy/sails-docs/concepts/Testing/Testing.md

 > ```
 >
 > _If you prefer Typescript, the approach is basically the same, except you'll want to use `--require ts-node/register`.
+>Also if mocha doesnt stop after tests are finished you can add --exit

 ### Writing tests